jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

   (b) in relation to section 41, that the duty under that section be either—
     (i) separately complied with by each entity that forms part of the single entity; or (ii) complied with by the parent entity in relation to the single entity on behalf of the single entity and all of the entities that form part of the single entity.
-(2) A request made under this section must be in the prescribed form (if any).
+(2) A request made under this section must be in the form prescribed by the Commission (if any).
 (3) The Commission must have regard to a request made under this section when it is setting terms and conditions under section 46.

 ### 46 Commission may treat parent entity and 1 or more other entities as forming part of single entity on certain terms and conditions